-The main objective of this paper is to study the potential of using the data obtainable from a commercial VSD for mechanical fault detection in a multi-stage gearbox transmission system through a model based detection approach.
+The main objective of this paper is to utilize data obtainable from a commercial VSD installed on a multi-stage gearbox transmission system by a model based detection approach.
 The behaviour of the control system is analysed by considering stator current, torque, field and torque current components and power signals.
 The capability of these signals is examined by analyzing its transient and steady state operations based on the developed polynomial models.
-The work includes identifying the optimal variables that will be more effective in detecting mechanical misalignments of different severities.
+The work includes identifying the optimal variable that will best detect mechanical misalignments with different severities.